patching...

 Montauk Airport Manager Helen Gil says her "heart sank" when she heard the news.

-The family of three that was killed in a fiery crash in Westchester on Saturday afternoon had been flying to Montauk for what airport officials here called a routine trip.
+The on Saturday afternoon had been flying to Montauk for what airport officials here called a routine trip.

 Airport manager Helen Gil and assistant manager Rudy Weisse knew the Weiner family for nearly 13 years, as they frequented the East End and flew into Montauk often.
 They were still reeling from the shock of the tragedy on Sunday.